 Description

-The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for Facility Investment Services at the Naval Station Newport complex in Rhode Island.
-The procurement aims to enhance the management and maintenance of facilities, installed equipment, and systems, ensuring compliance with federal standards and operational efficiency.
-This contract, which is a total small business set-aside, emphasizes the importance of effective facility management in supporting military readiness and safety.
-Proposals are due by October 24, 2024, and interested parties can direct inquiries to Brittany Swan at brittany.t.swan.civ@us.navy.mil or Melinda Robinson at melinda.l.robinson@navy.mil.
+The Department of Defense, through the Naval Facilities Engineering Command Mid-Atlantic, is soliciting proposals for Facility Investment Services at the Naval Station Newport complex in Newport, Rhode Island.
+The procurement aims to enhance the management and maintenance of facilities, installed equipment, and systems, ensuring compliance with federal regulations and operational efficiency.
+This contract, which is a total small business set-aside, emphasizes the importance of quality control and adherence to safety standards, with proposals due by October 24, 2024, at 2:00 PM local time.
+Interested contractors can reach out to Brittany Swan at brittany.t.swan.civ@us.navy.mil or Melinda Robinson at melinda.l.robinson@navy.mil for further inquiries.

 Files